 Philosophy & Practices

-I am excited for your family to join us for year-round learning adventures!
-Our one-room-schoolhouse style program is designed for infants, toddlers, preschoolers, young 5’s, and elementary students to explore the world together.
-Through one-on-one and small group experiences our curriculum enriches a child’s development through focus on individual interests and goals.
-This unique education through recreation approach teaches a love of learning through a progression of life skills.
-Our “stage before age” lessons are based on the research of successful schooling in Finland, the country ahead of all others in ways beyond academics … and also key teaching practices established by individuals such as Bev Bos, Maria Montessori, Kurt Han and Kristine Barnett…
+I am excited for your family to join our learning adventures!
+Our youth programs are designed for tots to teens to explore their world.
+During one-on-one, small group, and large group experiences our curriculums enrich a child’s development through a focus on individual interests and goals.
+This unique “education through recreation” approach teaches a love of learning through a progression of life skills.
+Our “stage before age” lessons are based on the research of successful schooling in Finland and also key teaching practices established by individuals such as Bev Bos, Maria Montessori, Kurt Han, John Holt, Kristine Barnett…

-Our early learners (0-6 year olds) enroll in “discovery day camp” where days are filled with discoveries through non-pressured, open-ended experiences.
+“Little Learners” (0-6 year olds) should have days filled with creative discoveries through non-pressured, open-ended experiences.
 Experiences are designed to teach and assess ones individual development.
 Assessments and evaluations focus on process before product.
+Our learning domains include:

 * Self, Social & Emotional Development (Resiliency, Respect & Responsibility)

 * Physical development (Fine & Gross Motor, Health & Safety)

 * Creative interpretation and expression (Music, Drama & Arts)